-If you have an employment contract in Germany or if you are an international PhD candidate and have been covered by statutory health insurance from any European country in the past, you can conclude statutory health insurance.
-All other scholarship holders, international PhD candidates, and self-funded guest scientists who do not have an employment contract only have the option of taking out private health insurance in Germany.
+If you have an employment contract in Germany or if you are an international PhD candidate and have been covered by statutory health insurance from any European country in the past, you can conclude any statutory health insurance.
+All other Scholarship holders, self-funded Guest Scientists and PhD candidates from outside the EU/EEA only have the option of taking out private health insurance in Germany.

 For the private health insurance cover, you can opt for one of the most prominent providers:

 Please be advised that the above mentioned tariffs are entry-level tariffs and may not cover all the treatments you wish to have covered (like the inclusion of pre-existing conditions, preventive assessments, existing pregnancy & childbirth, high-quality tooth treatments, etc.).
 Please also pay attention that depending on the local Foreigners Office handling the residence permit application, the above-mentioned tariffs might not be accepted as they do not qualify as a so-called “substitutive” health insurance, so basically they do not offer the coverage on the same level as the public health insurance.
-Therefore, DeGiS always recommends concluding a “substitutive” private health insurance for a stay of more than 6 months.
-Several providers do offer a private health insurances qualifying as “substitutive” and in the following as sufficient, but only a few tailor them to the special need of internationals, one of them being the DAAD group insurance and the other the DeGiS group insurance which was developed together with Care Concept.
+Therefore, DeGiS always recommends concluding a “substitutive” private health insurance for a stay of more than 90 days.
+Several providers do offer a private health insurances qualifying as “substitutive” and in the following as sufficient, but only a few tailor them to the special need of foreign academics, as listed below.